-TTUSD provides college and career guidance and counseling programs, and purchases Naviance for all high school students.
-In an effort to help language minority and low-income students with academic achievement, TTUSD participates in a multi-district collaboration for improvement (CALLI/ California Ed Partners) which includes bi-annual convenings and learning opportunities with CALLI partners Stanford University and TNTP to improve instruction and systematic effectiveness through improvement cycles for leadership and teachers.
-TTUSD is exploring a partnership with SEAL, Sobrato Early Academic Language model, the funding will be used for leadership and teachers from Title I schools to visit SEAL sites, learning systems, and practices for the classrooms and systems to be more effective for all, and especially for English Learners.
-TTUSD is partnering with the BellXcel Summer program, which has a proven record of success in improving outcomes for elementary summer school students who are behind in reading and provides systematic professional learning for summer school teachers as well as an external evaluation of the effectiveness of the summer program.
+TTUSD provides college and career guidance and counseling programs and purchases SCOIR for all high school students.
+In an effort to help language minority and low-income students with academic achievement, TTUSD participates in a multi-district collaboration for improvement (CALLI/ California Ed Partners), which includes bi-annual convenings and learning opportunities with CALLI partners with Stanford University and TNTP to improve instruction and systematic effectiveness through improvement cycles for leadership and teachers.
+TTUSD is exploring a partnership with SEAL, Sobrato Early Academic Language model; the funding will be used for leadership and teachers from Title I schools to visit SEAL sites, learning systems, and practices for the classrooms and systems to be more effective for all, and especially for English Learners.

 TTUSD also makes efforts to raise student academic achievement through accelerated learning programs.
-Our Accelerated Learning Programs and Services provide a tiered system of support for academically gifted and high achieving students that foster continuous academic progress commensurate with their ability and healthy social-emotional development.
+Our Accelerated Learning Programs and Services provide a tiered support system for academically gifted and high achieving students that foster continuous academic progress commensurate with their ability and healthy social-emotional development.
 Additionally, fees for AP tests are lowered or waived for low-income students.
 TTUSD provides programs to educate students against the use of alcohol, tobacco, marijuana, smokeless tobacco products, and electronic cigarettes.